frankfredj/MLB_Arbitrage/README.md

 ## Model comparison

+A quick summary of both models' respective performances is given below.
 (Note that the moneyline odds are refered to as *Book* in the following section.)

 ![](https://i.imgur.com/Hcc3ZsH.png)